 We’ve all been in situations where our mindset gets rocky, but we can’t really step away to work on it.
 Maybe we just had a rude customer a work, a presentation that didn’t go the way we planned, or a meeting that couldn’t end sooner.
 These times are particularly tough when we still need to make it through the rest of the day.

 Our mindset impacts everything from how we feel about ourselves, to the things we’re willing to do, to the goals and dreams we set out to achieve.
 It can be our biggest cheerleader or the number one thing standing in the way of our dream life.
 It feels the impact when something happens that makes us question our worth or makes us feel bad, and can leave us feeling like we aren’t good enough.
 The faster we can shift our mindset at the moment, the sooner we can feel like the badass babes we are.

-Today we’re talking about a quick, temporary fix that you may find useful during these situations -but we’re using the word fix pretty loosely.
-This is more of a bandaid fix or something to tide you over until you can really tackle your feels.
+Today we’re talking about a quick, temporary fix that you may find useful during these situations – but we’re using the word fix pretty loosely.
+This is more of a bandaid fix or something to tide you over until you can really tackle your feelings.
 This doesn’t:

 - Go deep into what happened: you can’t make changes going forward if you don’t analyze the situation to figure out what happened.

 - Look at why it happened: what was the underlying issue, and can we do anything differently going forward.

 - Tackle the shadow work to help prevent it from happening again: dive into the deeper reasons about why something upset you or why your mindset may be a little iffy from it.

 During this time, you must avoid three main things:

 - Talking with negative people: it’s going to feel more challenging to shift your mindset quickly if you are speaking with negative folks.

 - Bashing yourself: regardless of what happened or whose fault it was, you need to be on your side.
 At the end of the day, you need to be on your team.